cookie777/myengsite/content/posts/living-longer.md

 ## Body1

 In terms of facilities, the technology of medical tools and remedy have been largely improving.
 A lot of cures have been found lately and machines that are used in hospitals and health centers are also advancing these days.
 For example, I have had hard backache.
 I thought that I couldn't cure it but after visiting the hospital, it has become well.
 This experience shows that the improvement of the treaty has a great impact on human lives.
+* written in 8/9

 ## Body2
 From the viewpoint of information, we can get a lot of great tips from the Internet.
 The technology of media such as the Internet and TV have wildly advanced.
 Nowadays, we are able to get a lot of information about health and life hacks from them.
 My personal history is an example of this.
 When I was a child, I used to catch a severe cold.
 However, my parents attempted not only visiting the hospital but also getting a number of solutions from the TV and the Internet by themselves.
 That knowledge was very vital to my sick and I finally got well.
 This fact shows that the improvement of the technology has also a great effect on the life hack.
+* written in 8/10

 ## Body3
+On the other hand, the development of technology can decrease the opportunity of exercising.
+For instance, people don't have to walk much than before because of cars and other transportation.
+However,  advanced technology can also provide us health.
+Training gym is an example of this.
+We can easily exercise using tools and gadgets.
+Thus, I think machines and devices are good for humans.

 ## Conclusion